ZKETECH EBC-A20 Battery Tester

 2.1.
 Control protocol

 2.1.1.
-Packet structure
+Packet structure and field encoding

 The control protocol exchanges packets (also called "frames" in this document) between the controller PC and the battery tester.
 The packets are binary encoded, a typical packet is shown below in hexadecimal: